R – 2:00-4:45

-Since this is not a lecture course, students are expected to participate in class discussion every day by preparing all assigned material, sharing commentary, and asking questions.
+Since this is not a lecture course, students are expected to participate in class discussion every day by sharing commentary and asking questions.
 Of course, completing the readings and taking notes on them are key to making yourself a vital presence in the group.
 Being an active discussant is a critical way to improve and expand your understanding of the readings.
 Discussion is also an excellent way to develop communication skills for other academic areas as well as potential careers.
 As with anything in life, you’ll get out of it what you put into it.

-This is a discussion-oriented course, which means that regular, punctual attendance and participation are critical, both in person and online.
-Three or more unexcused absences (in-person or virtually) will put you in jeopardy of failing the course.
+This is a discussion-oriented course, which means that regular, punctual attendance and participation are critical.
+Our meetings will take place simultaneously in person and streamed online in an interactive way; those who wish to attend virtually may do so at any time.
+Two or more absences (in-person or virtually) will put you in jeopardy of failing the course.
 Two late arrivals will count as an absence.

 The University is committed to safety.
 In the majority of situations, people who cannot wear a face mask or face covering because of a disability/medical condition should make plans for remote access.
 Any person who believes they have a disability that prevents them from wearing a face mask or face covering as required, and believes they need physical access on campus, must apply for a disability accommodation.
 The University will review such requests and make determinations about any reasonable accommodations.
 Please reach out to request disability accommodations to firstname.lastname@example.org or 918-631-2315.